SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/docker.rst

 Node labels
 -----------

-Note that the provided :file:`mirror.yaml` compose file has label-based placement constraints for several services.
+Note that the provided :file:`mirror-xxx.yaml` compose files have label-based placement constraints for several services.

 The ``elasticsearch``, ``scheduler-db``, ``storage-db``, ``vault-db``,